Flashcards in Fluid and Electrolyte balance Deck (34):

 What is Osmosis?

-Movement of fluids to an area of high solute concentration and eventual equalisation of solute concentration
+Movement of fluids to an area of high solute concentration and to low concentration

 What is Active Transport?

 The movement of ions or molecules across a cell membrane into a region of higher concentration, assisted by enzymes and requiring energy.

 Osmolarity is the concentration of an osmotic solution.
 VOLUME CONCENTRATION per litre

 Osmolality deals with the concentration of the particles that are dissolved in a fluid.
 MASS CONCENTRATION per unit